jc2820/portfolio-2020/README.md

 # Jamie Carter: Portfolio Page
 A web development portfolio by [Jamie](https://github.com/jc2820)

+If you are interested in hiring me, or just want to chat, email me at jc2820@hotmail.com

 Built with React, react-router and styled components
 Deployed on Netlify at: [jamiecarter.netlify.com](https://jamiecarter.netlify.com)